 Advertisement

-If your liver feels swollen or sore for any reason, make sure to have it checked out.
+If the upper right side of your belly feels swollen or sore for any reason, make sure to have it checked out.
 Call your healthcare provider right away if you have other strange or severe symptoms, such as:

-An enlarged liver is a symptom, not a disease in itself.
-But it could indicate one of many diseases.
-Not all are emergencies, but they are all deserving of medical attention.
-If your healthcare provider notices that your liver is swollen or enlarged, they will want to know why.
-It usually involves inflammation and liver disease, but sometimes it’s something unexpected.
+An enlarged liver is a symptom of many diseases.
+Not all are emergencies, but they’re all deserving of medical attention.
+If your healthcare provider notices that your liver is swollen or enlarged, they’ll want to know why.
+It usually involves inflammation and liver disease, but sometimes, it’s something unexpected.

 If you’ve already been diagnosed with progressive liver disease, hepatomegaly could be a sign that the disease is progressing.
 If you’ve never had your liver looked at before, this might be your first hint of a problem.
-In this case, an enlarged liver can serve as wake-up call to make productive lifestyle choices that will protect the future health of your liver.
+Either way, follow your healthcare provider’s recommendations for testing and treatment.

 Advertisement